Vizzuality/marxan-cloud/docs/create-project-shapefiles.md

 ## Custom feature

-Frontend sends Shapefile which is persisted in geo database and attached to scenario (without explicit marking it as used).
+Frontend sends Shapefile which is persisted in geo database and attached to the project (without explicit marking it as used within scenario).
 Neither ID nor GeoJSON is returned.

 ## Protected area